planeturban/amigaos-cross-toolchain/README.md

  * @I : internal redesign
  * @D : debugging related changes
  * @C : comments added / remove / changed
+ * @S : see submodule

 ### Downloads

 There are no binary downloads provided for the time being.
 I do as much as possible to make the toolchain portable among Unix-like environments.
-Following platforms were tested and the toolchain is known to work for them:

- * Windows 10 64-bit with Cygwin 32bit.
- * Ubuntu 16.04 LTS 32-bit (gcc 5.4.0)

 ### Documentation

 Documentation from Free Software Fundation: